Drepanosauromorpha

+Some studies have included drepanosaurs within the group Avicephala, which also includes the gliding Weigeltisauridae, but the close relationship between the two groups has been doubted by other authors.
+Their phylogenetic position has been disputed, with some studies considering them to be members of Archosauromorpha (and thus more closely related to modern birds and crocodilians than to lizards), while other studies have considered them to be basal neodiapsids that are not related to any modern reptiles.

 Description

 Drepanosaurs are notable for their distinctive, triangular skulls, which resemble the skulls of birds.
 Some drepanosaurs, such as Avicranium, had pointed, toothless, bird-like beaks.
 This similarity to birds may have led to the misattribution of what may be a drepanosaur skull to the would-be "first bird," Protoavis.Drepanosaurs featured a suite of bizarre, almost chameleon-like skeletal features.
 Above the shoulders of most species was a specialized "hump" formed from fusion of the vertebrae, possibly used for advanced muscle attachments to the neck, and allowing for quick forward-striking movement of the head (perhaps to catch insects).
 Many had derived hands with two fingers opposed to the remaining three, an adaptation for grasping branches.
 Some individuals of Megalancosaurus (possibly exclusive to either males or females) had a primate-like opposable toe on each foot, perhaps used by one sex for extra grip during mating.
 Most species had broad, prehensile tails, sometimes tipped with a large "claw," again to aid in climbing.
 These tails, tall and flat like those of newts and crocodiles, have led some researches to conclude that they were aquatic rather than arboreal.
 In 2004, Senter dismissed this idea, while Colbert and Olsen, in their description of Hypuronector, state that while other drepanosaurs were probably arboreal, Hypuronector was uniquely adapted to aquatic life.
 The tail of this genus was extremely deep and non-prehensile: much more fin-like than members of the more exclusive group Drepanosauridae.

 Aerial locomotion has been attributed to at least two drepanosaur genera: Megalancosaurus and Hypuronector.
 The first was originally suggested by Ruben et al. 1998 on the basis of bird-like characters and limb proportions.
 While the suggestion has not been ruled out entirely, it has since been largely dismissed, due to Megalancosaurus' clunky, chameleon-like anatomy.
 Hypuronector, however, is much more likely to be a glider or flyer due to the elongated forelimbs.
-Fossorial or digging-related adaptations have been recognized in three drepanosaur genera: Skybalonyx, Ancistronychus, and Drepanosaurus.
+Fossorial or digging-related adaptations have been recognized in several drepanosaur genera, including Ancistronychus, Drepanosaurus, Fabanychus, Skybalonyx, and Unguinychus.
 In particular, Drepanosaurus may have been adapted to hook-and-pull digging, similar to modern-day anteaters.
 Skybalonyx possessed claws similar in shape to modern-day moles and echidna, both of which are humeral-rotation diggers.

+Classification

 The phylogenetic position of drepanosaurs is highly disputed.
 Various studies have proposed that drepanosaurs are protorosaurian archosauromorphs, lepidosauromorphs related to kuehneosaurids, non-saurian diapsids related to weigeltisaurids, or (most recently) basal neodiapsids.